Abu Isa al-Warraq: Critique of Christianity

+Alleged dualist views

+Al-Qadi Abd al-Jabbar and Ibn al-Rawandi claimed that al-Warraq wrote a book under a (perhaps Manichaean) pseudonym which endorsed dualism.
+In this book, which no longer survives, al-Warraq allegedly condemned religious commandments as originating a false demiurge.
+Al-Rawandi quotes al-Warraq as saying, "He who orders his slave to do things that he knows him to be incapable of doing, then punishes him, is a fool."

+Debate with al-Rawandi

-Al-Warraq challenged the notion of revealed religion.
-He argued that if humans are capable of figuring out that, for instance, it is good to be forgiving, then a prophet is unnecessary, and that we should not heed the claims of self-appointed prophets, if what is claimed is found to be contrary to good sense and reason.
+In The Book of the Emerald, which also survives only in extracts, al-Rawandi imagined a debate with al-Warraq.
+In the depicted debate, al-Warraq challenged the notion that more than one prophet could exist.
+He argued that a prophet is unnecessary to establish that which human reason could itself demonstrate, and that we should not heed the claims of self-appointed prophets, if what is claimed is found to be contrary to good sense and reason.
 Al-Warraq admired the intellect not for its capacity to submit to a god, but rather for its inquisitiveness towards the wonders of science.
 He explained that people developed the science of astronomy by gazing at the sky, and that no prophet was necessary to show them how to gaze; he also said that no prophets were needed to show them how to make flutes, either, or how to play them.

-Views of Islam

-Al-Warraq doubted claims portraying Muhammad as a prophet:
+Al-Rawandi also depicts al-Warraq as doubting claims portraying Muhammad as a prophet: